futomi/node-echonet-lite/README.md

 	* This protocol stack is used as a communication line between a low-voltage smart electric energy meter and a home gateway (a.k.a.
 "HEMS gateway") in Japan.
 The communication line is as known as "Route-B".
 	* [NOTE] This module is unstable for this network protocol stack for now.

-The node-echonet-lite supports the two Wi-SUN USB dongle as a HEMS gateway for Wi-SUN Route-B:
+The node-echonet-lite supports the Wi-SUN USB dongles as a HEMS gateway for Wi-SUN Route-B as follows:

+* BP35C2, ROHM Semiconductor. [[English](http://www.rohm.com/web/global/products/-/product/BP35C2)] [[Japanese](http://www.rohm.co.jp/web/japan/products/-/product/BP35C2)]
 * BP35A1, ROHM Semiconductor. [[English](http://www.rohm.com/web/global/products/-/product/BP35A1)] [[Japanese](http://www.rohm.co.jp/web/japan/news-detail?news-title=2015-01-07_ad&defaultGroupId=false)]
 * RL7023 Stick-D/DSS, TESSERA TECHNOLOGY INC. [[Japanese](http://www.tessera.co.jp/rl7023stick-d_dss.html)]

-If you want to communicate with a smart electric energy meter, you have to get either of two Wi-SUN USB dongle above.
-Note that the two Wi-SUN USB dongle is available only in Japan.
+If you want to communicate with a smart electric energy meter, you have to get either of the Wi-SUN USB dongles above.
+Note that the Wi-SUN USB dongles are available only in Japan.

-Using the node-echonet-lite module, you have to know the basics of the ECHONET Lite specification.
+Before using the node-echonet-lite module, you have to know the basics of the ECHONET Lite specification.
 See the section "[ECHONET Lite Tutorial](#Tutorial)" for details.

 ## Dependencies
 - [Node.js](https://nodejs.org/en/) 4.4 +